XPRNetwork/xpr-testnet.start/README.md

 Please contact us on Telegram if you have any questions: [https://t.me/XPRNetwork/935112](https://t.me/XPRNetwork/935112)

-To start a XPR Network TestNet node you need install EOSIO software.
+To start a XPR Network TestNet node you need install Antelope Leap software.
 You can compile from sources or install from precompiled binaries:

 # 1. Installing
 ---------------------------------------------------